Section 3: Determination

 Conclusion

 On the other hand, a tenant with a full repairing lease may be required to spend money on internal decorations, minor repairs, as well as replacement windows or roof, which is a much greater financial liability.
-The rental value will reflect this liability, with a relatively low rent.
+The rental value will reflect this liability, and tend to lower the rental value.

 Change in condition

-- the condition of the dwelling house (including the making of any improvement)
+1) the condition of the dwelling house (including the making of any improvement),

-- the quantity, quality or condition of furniture
+3) the quantity, quality or condition of furniture,

-- any other circumstances taken into consideration when the rent was registered or confirmed
+4) any other circumstances taken into consideration when the rent was registered or confirmed,

-- “Change” can result from repairs or improvements on their own, or both together; they are treated with the same status in this respect
+Change can result from repairs or improvements on their own, or both together; they are treated in the same way.

-Rent Officers should be aware that some items of disrepair and their remedies may have little or no effect on the rental value of the property, though they may have a significant cost or effect on capital value.
-One such example could be subsidence and underpinning that does not actually materially affect the interior of the property.
-When determining any possible change to the value of the tenancy following rectification of disrepair the Rent Officer should compare the existing registered rent with the potential level of rent based on comparable tenancies in reasonable repair.
+Rent officers should be aware that some items of disrepair and their remedies may have little or no effect on the rental value of the property, though they may have a significant cost or effect on capital value.
+One such example could be subsidence and structural repairs which can be costly to undertake to secure the building but does not actually materially affect the tenant’s enjoyment of the property.
+When determining any possible change to the value of the tenancy following rectification of disrepair the rent officer should compare the existing registered rent with the potential level of rent based on comparable tenancies in reasonable repair.
 Depreciation of the capital cost of repairs over a period of time is not an appropriate valuation method for this process.
 The proper method is comparison with the rent level of other comparable tenancies.

 Maximum fair rent

-Under the Maximum fair rent Order, consideration must be given to repairs or improvements carried out by the landlord for potential exemption from rent capping provisions.
+Under the Rent Acts (Maximum Fair Rent) Order 1999 (MFR), consideration must be given to repairs or improvements carried out by the landlord for potential exemption from rent capping provisions.
 However this is a separate consideration from that of an application to register a rent under s67(3) following a change to the condition of the property (which could also have been repairs or improvements).

-At the application stage the Rent Officer must make a judgement as to whether any identified change renders the previously registered rent no longer fair, and if so, accept the application under s67(3).
-However this does not automatically mean that the repairs or improvements would exempt the new registration from rent capping under the Maximum fair rent Order.
-This must be considered as a separate Rent Officer decision, looking more specifically at whether the resultant change alone, disregarding the passage of time, would have resulted in a rent rise of 15% or more.
+At the application stage the rent officer must make a judgement as to whether any identified change means that the previously registered rent no longer fair, and if so, accept the application under s67(3).
+However this does not automatically mean that the repairs or improvements would exempt the new registration from rent capping under the MFR.
+This must be considered as a separate rent officer decision, looking more specifically at whether the change alone, disregarding the passage of time, would have resulted in a rent rise of 15% or more.
 Only then would the decision be made to exempt the new registration from rent capping provisions.
 The s67(3) test governs whether we can accept an application; the MFR one determines how we treat it at registration stage – two different ends of the process.

 Having determined the market rent for the premises, the rent officer must, under Section 70 of the Rent Act 1977, make adjustments to take account of the statutory disregards and to remove any element within the rent attributable to an imbalance in supply and demand that has generally inflated rents for similar properties in the locality.
 This is commonly referred to as scarcity.

-The test is therefore; 1. that there is a low supply 2. that there is a corresponding high demand 3. that the effect of 1 and 2 above is that the rent has been inflated 4. using evidence a determination of the level of that inflation is made 5. the rent officer makes an adjustment to their determination to so that it is as though the market for such tenancies is a balanced market and that supply and demand are approximately equalised, and the rent officer must be able to justify all elements using researched evidence.
+The rent officer makes an adjustment to their determination so that it is assumed the market for such tenancies is a balanced market and that supply and demand are approximately the same.
+The rent officer must be able to support their adjustment using researched evidence.

 Each case should be dealt with on its own merits.
 Rent officers may conclude that scarcity has a minimal or even negligible effect on the market rents within many localities.
 No scarcity adjustment is justifiable where this occurs.